On the Northcott property for special values of L-functions: Heights and their relations to special values of L -functions

-where $E_k \colon y^2 = x^3 + (k^2 - 8) \, x^2 + 16 \, x$ is an elliptic curve.
-Moreover, the computational evidence gathered in \cite{bo98} shows that it is reasonable to expect that $\alpha_k \in \mathbb{Z}$ for all but finitely many $k$.
-If this is true, then the relation \eqref{eq:deninger_family_Mahler} and the Northcott property of the Mahler measure would entail a Northcott property for the special values $L'(E_k,0)$. \end{example}
+where $E_k$ is the elliptic curve with Weierstrass model $y^2 + k x y = x^3 - 2 x^2 + x$.
+Moreover, it is reasonable to expect that $\alpha_k \in \mathbb{Z}$ for all but finitely many $k$, as suggested by the computational evidence gathered in \cite{bo98}.
+If this is true, then the relation \eqref{eq:deninger_family_Mahler} and the Northcott property of the Mahler measure would entail a Northcott property for the function $\mathbb{Z} \setminus \{0,\pm 4\} \to \mathbb{R}$ defined by $k \mapsto \lvert L'(E_k,0) \rvert$.
+Note that such a Northcott property holds unconditionally, and follows from \cref{cor:modular_abelian_varieties_left}.